steffi7574/LayerParallelLearning/stef_reminder.md

 # TODO

-1. Remove opening layer from braid treatment, use it only with in my\_Init().
+* Remove opening layer from braid treatment, use it only with in my\_Init().
     TODO:
-        - Eval and check Regularization terms, in particular Tikhonov regul and Tikh_diff.
         - Improve output of created network
         - Adapt pythonutil/config.py for new hiddenlayer option.
         - Consistency of names for nlayers/nlayers_local/hiddenlayers

+* put everything in my\_init\_adj into evalObj\_diff.

-2. Memory reduction:
+* Memory reduction:
     - sending / receiving a layer allocates buffer of size O(nchannels^2) even if that's way too big for the convolution layers.

-3. Batch optimization: Allow for varying batches during optimization -> SGD and variants
+* Batch optimization: Allow for varying batches during optimization -> SGD and variants
     - Set new initial condition before braid\_Drive().

-4. Weights parametrization using splines
+* Weights parametrization using splines